-Tax positions that are a Category C and Category A or B must be disclosed under section C. You must select No if your entity has an RTP that is both a Category C and Category A or B.
+Tax positions that are a Category C and Category A or B reportable tax position must be disclosed under section C. You must select No if your entity has a reportable tax position that is both a Category C and Category A or B position.